If you’re planning a trip to Thailand for the first time, the incredible array of choices might feel overwhelming.

 It can overwhelm – if you’re unaccustomed to mega-cities.
 They say it takes at least two weeks to become accustomed to Bangkok’s speed, energy and pollution.
 Chances are you won’t be there that long so just be patient and understanding with all the buzz, and enjoy everything else.
 Even if you don’t take to big cities, know that you’re experiencing something unique.

 The good news is that Bangkok is large enough to accommodate everyone who wants to visit.
-You'll rarely find a place or neighborhood impassable, and even the most frequented eatery will find you a place to sit when you’re hungry.
+You’ll rarely find a place or neighborhood impassable, and even the most frequented eatery will find you a place to sit when you’re hungry.
 And if you are concerned about safety, be sure that Bangkok is safe for travelers.

 A wonderful way to see Bangkok for the first time is along its backbone – the Chao Phraya River, with its markets, riverside houses and clutter of attractions.
 Float past Rattanakosin Island, the Grand Palace and the sacred Emerald Buddha temple and get off here and there, enjoying the freedom you’ll have along the river.